As specialists in all things litigation, DC’s Axinn offers a compact team and mAXImal salary package…

 “They like to see there’s some real intellectual interest in antitrust.
 My interview was a lot like that – they were making sure I had the chops!” – a junior associate

-“Be knowledgeable, be passionate, be engaged, be yourself.” – hiring partners Ted Mathias, Leslie Overton, Dan Oakes, Brian Johnson and Craig Reiser
+“Be knowledgeable, be passionate, be engaged, be yourself.” – hiring partners Ted Mathias, Brian Johnson, Leslie Overton, Dan Oakes, Jackie Lem, Eva Yung and Scott Eisman

 Summer program